 It is important to eat a variety of fruit and vegetables every day.
 Include raw and cooked, and many different colours.
 The amount of fruit and vegetables recommended depends on age, appetite and activity levels.

-The recommended daily intake of fruit and vegetables for children and adolescents is:
+The recommended daily intakes of fruit and vegetables for children and adolescents are:

 Age of child (years) Fruit (serves) Vegetables (serves) 4-8 1.5 4.5 9-11 2 5 12-18 2 5-5.5